The Role of IGFs Hormone in Glucose Metabolism and Diabetes Prevention

 IGF-1 is a critical regulator of human development, and its dysregulation has been linked to various developmental disorders.
 IGF-1 is produced by the liver and other tissues in response to GH stimulation and plays a key role in regulating cell growth, differentiation, and survival.
 IGF-1 levels are highest during fetal development and early childhood, and they decline with age.

 IGF-1 has been shown to play a critical role in regulating fetal growth and development, and its deficiency has been linked to intrauterine growth restriction (IUGR) and other developmental disorders.
 IGF-1 also plays a role in regulating postnatal growth and development, and its deficiency has been linked to growth hormone deficiency and other growth disorders.
+Growth retardation is a key clinical feature that prompts further evaluation of growth patterns, family history, and associated syndromes in paediatric patients.

 In addition to its role in regulating growth and development, IGF-1 has also been shown to play a role in regulating glucose metabolism and preventing metabolic disorders.
 IGF-1 has insulin-like effects on glucose metabolism, and its deficiency has been linked to insulin resistance and type 2 diabetes.

 Overall, IGF-1 plays a critical role in regulating human development and glucose metabolism, and its dysregulation has been linked to various developmental and metabolic disorders.
 Further research is needed to fully understand the role of IGF-1 in human development and glucose metabolism and to develop effective therapeutic strategies for preventing and treating IGF-1-related disorders.
+Measurement of IGF-1 and IGFBP-3 levels can help identify GH deficiency and guide treatment decisions.

 GH Stimulation and IGFs